christinaperrier/christinaperrier.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1kD8yXXRzPhYlFKQ87ahcAUOgh8PCucOn5e-T-Os8LXI&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+# Where is most of the world's population located?
 This is a chart I made with ChartBuilder that shows three countries with the largest population.
 ![Three Countries with the Largest Population](https://github.com/christinaperrier/christinaperrier.github.io/blob/main/Three_Countries_with_the_Largest_Population_China_India_U.S._chartbuilder.png?raw=true)

+# Fall 2021 Lehigh University Undergraduate Enrollment
 This is a chart I made using ChartBuilder that shows the percent of undergraduate enrollment in each Lehigh college for the fall 2021.
 ![Percent of Undergraduate Enrollment](https://github.com/christinaperrier/christinaperrier.github.io/blob/main/2021_Percent_of_Undergraduate_Enrollment_in_Each_Lehigh_College_Undergraduate_Enrollment_chartbuilder.png?raw=true)

+# Blockbusters with the Biggest Budgets
 This is a chart I made with ChartBuilder that shows the most expensive movies ever made and their revenues.
 Disclaimer: some of the movie titles have been abbreviated to make space for the bars.
 ![Most Expensive Movies Ever Made](https://github.com/christinaperrier/christinaperrier.github.io/blob/main/Most_Expensive_Movies_Ever_Made_and_Their_Revenue_Budget_Worldwide_Gross_chartbuilder.png?raw=true)

+# Percent of Lehigh Undergraduate Enrollment in the Three Main Colleges
 This is a line graph I made with Chartbuilder that shows the percentages of undergraduate Lehigh students in each college for the years 2016-2020.
 ![Percent of Undergraduate Enrollment](https://github.com/christinaperrier/christinaperrier.github.io/blob/main/Percentages_of_students_in_each_of_Lehigh's_undergraduate_colleges_Arts_&_Sciences_Business_Engineering_chartbuilder.png?raw=true)

+# The Relationship Between GDP and Life Satisfaction
 This is a scatter plot I made with Chartbuilder that shows the relationship between GDP per capita and Life Satisfaction levels of different countries in 2017.
 The abilities of Chartbuilder are a bit limited, so I was unable to include country labels for each dot.
 However, there appears to be an overall positive correlation between the two variables -- one may deduce that, generally, countries with higher GDP experience higher levels of life satisfaction, as well.
 ![Percent of Undergraduate Enrollment](https://github.com/christinaperrier/christinaperrier.github.io/blob/main/GDP_and_Life_Satisfaction_levels_of_countries_in_2017_Life_Satisfaction_chartbuilder.png?raw=true)